gauravpatil93/complex-answer-retrieval/README.md

 Updated data structures for existing retrieval methods, Merged entity linking from prototype 2 to re-ranking module to complete the pipeline, Refactored redundant code and removed minimized non-essential code.

+Shilpa Dhagat:
+Implemented Rocchio algorithm based on Relevance feedback, Used top-100 paragraphs to perform entity-linking and re-rank those, Used caching for Tagme enhanced results to avoid server load,
 ```

 # Contributions Prototype 2